Skip to Content

 Photo Credit: Luxure

-Cape Tribulation is located in the Far North of Queensland and is one of the more popular eco-tourism destinations in the area.
+Cape Tribulation is located in tropical North Queensland and is one of the more popular eco-tourism destinations in the area.

-The Daintree Rainforest is not far from Cape Tribulation and is one of the main reasons people visit Cape Tribulation.
+The Daintree Rainforest is not far and is one of the main reasons people visit Cape Tribulation.

-Its location in the Far North of the state means it’s an off-the-beaten-track destination.
+Its location in Far North Queensland means it’s an off-the-beaten-track destination.
 However, it’s a good place to visit as there are quite a lot of things to do.

 You can go to the nearby Great Barrier Reef, which is only 19 km (12 miles) away.
 You can also go kayaking, horse-riding and 4×4 driving here as well!